yyhh-org/site/content/writing-c-code-in-java-graalvm-specific-programming.md

 `PointerBase` interface indicates a native word type, and is the root of all C pointers being imported into Java.
 Most things in GraalVM SDK work with these native word types.

-`CField` annotation import a C struct field as a Java method.
+`CField` annotation imports a C struct field as a Java method.
 Setters and getters need to be declared separately.
 Again, I give these methods similar names as C field names, but you may prefer to follow Java name convention instead, e.g. "getMvSize".

 `VoidPointer` is a faithful translation of `void *`.